 Mary Nguyen is a trusts and estates attorney in Silicon Valley.
 She received her J.D. from the University of California, Hastings College of the Law, where she received the CALI and Witkin Awards for earning the highest grade in Estate Drafting and was actively involved in the Asian Pacific American Law Student Association (APALSA).

 Jack Shaw is an associate at Kasowitz Benson Torres LLP.
 He has litigated patent cases in district courts and before the ITC, and is registered to practice before the USPTO.
 Prior to his career as an attorney, Jack was a product engineer at a large high-tech company in Mountain View.

 Jennifer Shih is a litigation associate in Fish IP Law's Silicon Valley office.
 She represents clients in an array of litigation matters, including district court and post-grant proceedings before the Patent Trial and Appeal Board (“PTAB”).
 Jennifer is admitted to practice in California, before the Federal Circuit, and the United States Patent and Trademark Office.
 Jennifer received her bachelor’s degree in Molecular Cell Biology from University of California, Berkeley and her Juris Doctor from University of California, Davis.

-Tej Singh is an associate in the Intellectual Property Litigation group at Kasowitz Benson Torres LLP.
+Tej Singh is a patent litigation associate.
 He has litigated patent cases in district courts and before the ITC, and is registered to practice before the USPTO.
 He received his J.D. from Santa Clara University School of Law.
 During law school, he served as a judicial extern in the chambers of the Honorable Ronald M. Whyte of the U.S. District Court for the Northern District of California.